alexandra-sof/reverse-polish-notation/README.md

 ## Converting from Infix to Postfix notation
 **Shunting yard algorithm** was invented by Edsger Dijkstra and it is one of the most famous algorithm for converting expressions from infix form to postfix form.
 The algorithm is stack-based.
 For the conversion there are two String variables (input and output) and a stack that holds operators pending to be added to the output.
-The program reads each symbol in order and does that based on that symbol.
+The program reads each symbol in order and does something based on that symbol.

 **Shunting yard algorithm pseudocode**
 ```